oxnz/oxnz.github.io/_posts/2016-03-21-mysql-primer-performance.md

 	* R-Trees (MyISAM, spatial index)
 * Hash index (MEMORY and NDB)

+cardinality
+: a property which affects the ability to cluster, sort and search data.
+It is therefore an important measurement for the query planners in DBs, it is a heuristic which they can use to choose the best plans.

+* Max cardinality: All values are unique
+* Min cardinality: All values are the same

 Index can help speeding up most queries, but can lead slower writing with each added index.

 * an index on the whole column is not always necessary